 State Treasurer - Naomi McLean

-Leader of the State Parliamentary Labor Party - Mark McGowan
+Leader of the State Parliamentary Labor Party - Roger Cook

 It is responsible for managing the Party's affairs between State Conferences, giving effect to the decisions and policies of State Conference.